 Farmers Under Fire

-Watch Dr Angelina Sanderson Bellamy explains how wide is the concept of sustainability and how it plays the consumers decision when shopping food in the TV show “Wales This Week” from iTV.
+Watch Dr Angelina Sanderson Bellamy explain how wide the concept of sustainability is and how it plays a role in consumers’ decisions when shopping for food in ITV’s “Wales This Week”.

 Farmers Under Fire: “For generations farming has been part of our national identity.
 But with the industry under fire like never before, Wales This Week assesses the perfect storm facing Welsh agriculture.”